Benjamin-Dewey/scalica/README.txt

-After the first installation, from the project's directory run the scalica server and suggestions server
+After the first installation, from the project's directory run the django app server and the suggestions rpc server
 $ source ./env/bin/activate
 $ cd suggestions
 $ python server.py &